ClairePleche/PCBS_srt/README.md

 ```

 ####       RUN MAIN PROGRAM
 -> First create a dataframe with the right columns: number of block, trial, correct answer, key pressed, reaction time, speed.
 ```

 Results = pandas.DataFrame(columns=['BLOCK','TRIAL','CORRECT_ANS','KEY_PRESSED','TIME','SPEED'])

 ```
--> I created an other separate file with a function to set up a visual interface to select the number of participant as well as the temporal and spatial distance. *SEE DESCRIPTION OF MENU INTERFACE*
+-> I created an other separate file with a function to set up a visual interface to select the number of participant as well as the temporal and spatial distance. *SEE DESCRIPTION OF MENU INTERFACE BELOW*
-The output of the MENU_SRT function is displayed.
+The menu interface gets displayed on screen.
 The two speed options are defined in Speeds in seconds. in Subject, speed can be 0 or 1 and this is used to then index the value of Speeds that is used, thisvalue is stored in tps.
 In Subject, the column close_spaced contains either 1 or 2.
 If the value is 1 then close_pics (short spatial distance) will be used, if the value is 2 then spaced_pics will be used.
 ```